MuhammadHussain06/ai-inference-overhead-harness/README.md

 - **k6 is pinned to its own cpuset (`6-7`), separate from python-service (`0-2`) and transaction-service (`3-5`), and verified live each rep** — this stops k6 from directly contending with the services under test for cgroup-level scheduling slots.
 It does not isolate any of the three from the Docker daemon or the rest of the host OS, which remain unpinned; on a minimum-spec (8-core) host they still share physical cores with everything else running on the machine.
 - **`http_req_blocked` diagnostics are a partial check only** — they can't independently prove k6 never became the bottleneck at high concurrency.
 - **k6 is capped at 2 CPUs** — at high VUS counts, check `http_req_blocked` before trusting results, since a resource-starved load generator can look like service degradation.
+- **The main suite's load model is closed-loop (`per-vu-iterations`)** — each VU waits for a response before issuing its next request, so under a GC pause or saturation the offered load drops instead of queuing (the "coordinated omission" failure mode).
+This specifically risks understating P95/P99 at the highest-concurrency cells, which is where the concurrency-scan's tail-latency claims live.
+Per-rep GC-log correlation and CoV-based reproducibility (`analyze-results.py`) give partial, not full, protection against this. `load-testing/run-target-openloop.js` runs a `constant-arrival-rate` (open-loop) check at a fixed request rate for the top 1–2 concurrency cells (32/64) as a targeted validity check against the closed-loop numbers — it is a manual, standalone script, not wired into `run-suite.sh`, and is not intended to replace the main suite's load model.
+- **Every inference call is a single row in, single prediction out** — there is no batching path anywhere in `fraud-ml-service` (`pd.DataFrame([row])` per request).
+Results characterize unbatched synchronous-call overhead only; they say nothing about batched or dynamically-batched serving cost.
+- **Concurrency-scan P99s are not uniformly powered** — `ITERATIONS_PER_VU` holds per-VU sample count constant while total N grows with VUS (100 at VUS=1, 6400 at VUS=64, by design, to resolve tail percentiles under contention).
+This means P99 confidence intervals widen at lower concurrency levels; don't read a table of per-concurrency P99s as equally precise across the row.
 - **OOM kills are checked per cell** (`docker inspect --format '{{.State.OOMKilled}}'`) and abort the suite immediately, same as a cpu-pin mismatch, rather than being logged and skipped.
 - **GC pause overhead is measured, not eliminated** — `table_gc_overhead` (from `analyze-results.py`) reports per-rep GC pause time as a % of wall-clock time; a rep above ~1% or with a single pause near the P99 latency should be treated as a candidate confound for that rep's tail, not attributed to inference cost.
 - **Instrumentation overhead is measured, not removed** — the `calibration` target bounds it as a floor; it stays baked into the AI/mock numbers.